rsandic/linkedin-views/README.md

 To see all views from Linkedin page, go to https://www.linkedin.com/me/profile-views/urn:li:wvmp:summary/ and in your browser select to save page as HTML only.
 Save file as **LinkedIn.htm** into `/raw` folder.

 Run `npm start` to display all views.

----
-If you like this script, come to say _Hello_ on my [Facebook page](https://www.facebook.com/vladimir.webdesign/).
-Cheers!